JoshuaHolloway/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!
-  -Functional programming is great.
+  * Functional programming is great.
-  -OOP is trash and results in overly complicated codebases.
+  * OOP is trash and results in overly complicated codebases.

 ## JavaScript Foundations